 “That’s why it is important that you are good at English.
-The better you are at it, the more information is accesible to you, the greater is your opportunity for exposure and the better you can connect with other people.
+The better you are at it, the more information is accessible to you, the greater your opportunity for exposure and the better you can connect with other people.
 Also, English is essential to your work as a lawyer.”

-Our race does not guarantee competency at our own supposed natural racial language.
+Our race does not guarantee competency in our own supposed natural racial language.

 Further, there are many things that go into being a Malaysian – where we live, what we eat, what we love, our attitudes, etc. – language is just one of them.
 To hinge our Malaysian identity on just one facet of our being is to diminish the notion of Malaysian as a whole.
 To demand all communications must be in Malay is to isolate ourselves from the globalized, technologized and socialized world.

 So where then does the national language sit amidst this environment?
 For myself, even though it may not be primary – it is necessary.
 There is a difference.
 We may not use it, but we cannot not know it.
 We may not prefer it, but when called upon, we should be able to engage in it.
 A complete inability to communicate in Malay seriously diminishes our credentials to be Malaysian.

 Being able to communicate in Malay, no matter how clumsily or crudely, is to me a necessary condition for being a Malaysian.
 After all, the word Malay takes up five letters of the word Malaysian.

 We cannot escape that we need some Malay about us to be Malaysian.